 2.1 Statistical analysis

-The data recorded were subjected to statistical analysis by completely randomized design (CRD).
-Analysis of variance (ANOVA) was conducted to determine whether significant difference existed between different treatments on the recorded data.
-Interpretation of data was carried as per the guidelines suggested by Panse and Sukhatme (1985).
+The data recorded were subjected to statistical analysis by a completely randomized design (CRD).
+Analysis of variance (ANOVA) was conducted to determine whether a significant difference existed between different treatments in the recorded data.
+Interpretation of data was carried out as per the guidelines suggested by Panse and Sukhatme (1985).

 RESULTS AND DISCUSSION